When Woodbridge Township purchased the land rights to the last year, the was one of the benefits Mayor John McCormac touted.

-Another major draw was that Woodbridge residents who weren't club members would now be able to play on the golf course.
+Another major draw was that Woodbridge residents who weren't club members on the golf course.

 According to Bill Kelly, the club manager, it's not quite that simple.